Gabriellamilo/gabriellamilo.com/content/about/curriculum.md

 I am experienced in architecture, luxury interior design and project management, through various internship positions and project competitions.

-I hold a license as European Architect from 2014 from the Ordine degli Architetti di Roma.
+I hold a license in Italy as European Architect from 2015.
-I earned my master in Architecture from the university of Milano in 2013 and a bachelor in architecture from the university of Rome in 2010.
+I earned my Master in Architecture from the Polytechnic of Milan in 2013 and a Bachelor in Architecture from the University of Rome La Sapienza in 2010.
 The work of my thesis was presented at 8th International Biennial of Landscape Architecture in Barcelona 2014 and the Archiprix 2014.

  I participate and won different competitions in my field.
-My work were presented at the biennale di venezia in 2010 and in Spain at the <INSERT HERE> in 2020.
+My work were presented at the Biennale di venezia in 2010 and in Spain at the Biennal of Landscape 2014

 I am passionate about art, design and architecture where functionality and innovation intersects luxury and class.
 I blog about architecture and fashion.
 I wrote my master thesis on how to ....
 I won the competition of vattellappesca.